 Since that trip, I have been meditating and practicing yoga almost daily and have continued with a vegetarian diet.
 It was definitely the kick start to my spiritual transformation and healing.
 I am forever grateful to God for using that trip to wake me back up to my true nature.
 Until next time…

 About the Author: Kandace JonesI used to live life shackled by fear, doubt, and worry.
 I put on a happy face while navigating my day-to-day duties, but I was emotionally drained, stressed, and unhappy.
 When I hit rock bottom, and was diagnosed with depression and anxiety, I was determined to live life differently.
 I knew there had to be another way.
 Out of that determination, and guidance from Spirit, the "Living in the Light" blog was born.
 It documents my spiritual journey out of the darkness and into the Light.
 After nine months of publicly sharing my journey, and consciously releasing my attachment to the ego, I experienced a powerful spiritual awakening.
 I went from living in fear, doubt, worry, and stress to complete inner peace.
 My greatest passion has become assisting others on their own journey to inner peace.
-My forthcoming book, From Stress to Peace: An Intimate Journal on the Journey from Living in Darkness to Living in the Light, will be released September 26th.
-I can't wait to share it with you!
-In the interim, check out the From Stress to Peace 21-Day Challenge, Living in the Light Retreats, 1:1 sessions, and the Living in the Light Community - both of which are designed to support your journey to inner peace.
+My spiritual memoir, From Stress to Peace: An Intimate Journal on the Journey from Living in Darkness to Living in the Light, is available now on Amazon and BN.com.
+Click the tabs at the top of the page to learn more about the From Stress to Peace 21-Day Challenge, Living in the Light Retreats, 1:1 sessions, and the Living in the Light Community - all of which are designed to support your journey to inner peace.
 I appreciate you taking the time to visit the blog and look forward to supporting you in any way I can!